kkelchte/kkelchte.github.io/docs/2018-09-06_implementing_ensemble.md

 This single loss training appeared to be a bad idea in the end.
 If an expert sees something during training that it predicts totally wrong it is not punished.
 This means that at test time probably the largest outputs corresponds to the most wrong experts, which is of cours not what we want.
 Besides the fact that having a separate softmax for each expert is not very convenient to implement.
+However implementing and testing did not show a big difference in results.

+`--combine_factor_outputs max` or `weighted_output`

+Max is defaults and listens only to the max output from all different experts.
+Weighted_output sums all 'left', 'right' and 'straight' together giving more weight to the experts that are more certain.
+Evaluating a primal model did not show any significant difference in online performance.

 _Research Thought_